morpho-labs/morpho-gpt/documents/faq/faq.md

 Only by using the protocols, or contributing to it.
 They are not transferable at the moment.
 More information in the doc later.

 Is there an interest-bearing token (ibToken)?
 There is currently no ERC-20 ibToken.
 However, your position is, of course, recorded in Morpho's smart contracts.
-For example, you can visualize it on this front end, Etherscan, DeBank, or Zerion.
+For example, you can visualize it on this front end, DeBank, Warden, or Zerion.
 Similar to Uniswap v3, Morpho users have non-fungible positions.
 This is because some users are matched, and some others are not.
 It could be possible to eventually represent a Morpho position as an NFT, but it is currently not the case.

-The Morpho Labs team is working on a set of ERC-4626 adapters to facilitate some integrations for the lenders' side.
+The Morpho Labs team worked on a set of ERC-4626 adapters to facilitate some integrations for the lenders' side.
 If this is something your use case needs, feel free to contact us directly.

 What is the difference between Peer-to-Peer (P2P) and Peer-to-Pool (P2Pool)?

 With P2Pool, lenders provide liquidity to a pool of assets, and borrowers borrow liquidity from it.
 Instead of each party interacting directly with the other, they interact with a commonly shared pool.
 In that case, yields are socialized, meaning that the lenders share the interests paid by the borrowers proportionally to their share of the pool.